Advertiser Disclosure

 Top Vanguard All-in-One ETFs

-When choosing from these ready-made portfolios, you should consider whether it aligns with your risk tolerance.
+When choosing from these ready-made portfolios, you should consider whether they align with your risk tolerance.

 As noted in the ETF names, the portfolios are either conservative, balanced, or growth-oriented.